 Your questions are important.
-Call your doctor or healthcare provider if you have questions or concerns.
+Call your doctor or healthcare provider if you have any questions or concerns.

-- For general questions weekdays from 8 a.m. to 5 p.m., call the Heart Institute at UWMC, 206.598.4300. - For questions related to your procedure, weekdays from 6:30 a.m. to 8 p.m., call Cardiac Procedures at 206.598.7146.
-Ask to talk with a nurse. - For urgent concerns related to your procedure, or if it is after hours or on a weekend or holiday, call 206.598.6190 and ask to page the Cardiology I Fellow on call.
+- For general questions weekdays from 8 a.m. to 5 p.m., call the Heart Institute at UWMC, 206.598.4300 or 206.597.3609. - For urgent concerns related to your procedure, or if it is after hours or on a weekend or holiday, call your provider's office: - Montlake Campus Patients: Call 206.598.6190 and ask to speak to the Interventional Cardiologist or the Cardiology Fellow Provider on call. - Northwest Campus Patients: Call 206.363.1004 and ask to speak to the Interventional Cardiologist on call.